-The JMU undergraduate social work program received initial accreditation from the Commission on Accreditation of the Council on Social Work Education (CSWE) on February 1, 1979, retroactive to the beginning of the 1977-78 academic year.
-The program undergoes review every eight years and has maintain its fully accredited status at each juncture.
+The JMU BSW curriculum is fully accredited by the Council on Social Work Education.
+The JMU undergraduate social work program received initial accreditation from the Commission on Accreditation of the CSWE on February 1, 1979, retroactive to the beginning of the 1977-78 academic year.
+CSWE requires that each program undergo review every eight years and JMU has maintain its fully accredited status at each juncture.

 Educational Policy and Accreditation Standards